Camel Trail: Conversion to a trail

 With the cessation of Padstow–Wadebridge services, Cornwall County Council purchased the trackbed from British Railways and in 1980 converted the bed to a public trail.
 Following this, the trackbed of the Wadebridge–Boscarne stretch was also acquired by County Council.

 In 1983, Nigel Wiggett opened Bridge Bike Hire in Wadebridge, the first bike hire along the trail and first in the West Country.
-Since then, more bike hire vendors have been established Wadebridge, and joined by ones in Padstow, Bodmin, and Wendfordbridge.
+Since then, more bike hire vendors have been established in Wadebridge and these have been joined by others in Padstow, Bodmin and Wendfordbridge.

 After the closure of the Wenford's clay freight services, the North Cornwall District Council (NCDC) acquired the Boscarne–Wenfordbridge trackbed for use as a footpath.
 In 1988, NCDC requested funding to make improvements to the Boscarne–Wenfordbridge stretch so as to integrate it with the rest of the Camel Trail.

 In 1991, the Wadebridge and Egloshayl bypasses were constructed, removing much of the traffic that those passing through Wadebridge along the trail would otherwise have to contend with.

-In 2002, the Camel Trail Partnership Trust was established to co-ordinate management of the trail between local town and parish councils along the trail, the NCDC, Cornwall County Council, the Chambers of Commerce of Bodmin, Wadebridge and Padstow, the Environment Agency, English Nature and the Forestry Commission.
+In 2002, the Camel Trail Partnership Trust was established to co-ordinate management of the trail between local town and parish councils along the trail; the NCDC; Cornwall County Council; the Chambers of Commerce of Bodmin, Wadebridge and Padstow; the Environment Agency; English Nature; and the Forestry Commission.

 In 2006, two further extensions to the trail were completed.
 The first was from Scarlett's Well car park in Bodmin, following into the town.
-The second was from Poley's Bridge near St Breward, to Wenfordbridge through the old clay dries, which was made possible by Imerys donating the land.
+The second was from Poley's Bridge, near St Breward, to Wenfordbridge through the old clay dries, which was made possible by Imerys donating the land.

-In 2009, Cornwall County Council and the NCDC—along with the rest of Cornwall's district councils—were disbanded and replaced with Cornwall Council, which inherited the ownership and responsibilities of the Trail that were held by the County Council and the District Council.
+In 2009, Cornwall County Council and the NCDC, along with the rest of Cornwall's district councils, were disbanded and replaced by the new unitary authority, Cornwall Council, which inherited the ownership and responsibilities of the Trail that were held by the County Council and the District Council.